-- a.
-This Policy shall be uploaded on the website of the Company and reproduce RPT Policy in the Corporate Governance Report, which forms part of the Annual Report. - b.
-Policy on Related Party Transaction shall be appropriately disclosed in the Directors Report of the Company; - c.
-The particulars of RPTs would form part of the Board's Report prepared in compliance and requirement of section 134(3) (h) of the Act in Form AOC-2. - d.
-The Company shall disclose particulars of RPTs in prescribed Form MBP-4 Part A and Part B, as applicable. - e.
-The Company shall disclose details of RPTs along with its standalone financial results, on a half yearly basis, in terms of Chapter VIII of SEBI Operational Circular dated July 29, 2022 and upload the same on its website. - f.
+- i.
+This Policy shall be uploaded on the website of the Company and reproduce RPT Policy in the Corporate Governance Report, which forms part of the Annual Report. - ii.
+Policy on Related Party Transaction shall be appropriately disclosed in the Directors Report of the Company. - iii.
+The particulars of RPTs would form part of the Board's Report prepared in compliance and requirement of Section 134(3) (h) of the Act in Form AOC-2. - iv.
+The Company shall disclose particulars of RPTs in prescribed Form MBP-4 Part A and Part B, as applicable. - v.
+The Company shall disclose details of RPTs along with its standalone financial results, on a half yearly basis, in terms of Chapter VIII of SEBI Operational Circular dated 29 July, 2022 and upload the same on its website. - vi.
 Details of RPTs shall be disclosed as per disclosure norms under the Listing Regulations and other applicable Guidelines that may be issued by RBI.